Restoration ecology

 Nature Enhancement North Sea is working on large-scale oyster reef restoration in the North Sea.
 Stimulating the settlement of oyster larvae could significantly help to increase the effectiveness of measures.

-Offshore loudspeaker
+Offshore loudspeaker system

 Listen to an oyster reef in the North Sea

-This project is being carried out by Waardenburg Ecology, WaterProof, Van Oord, and Ecoshape, and funded by Natuurversterking Noordzee.
+This project is carried out by Waardenburg Ecology, WaterProof, Van Oord, and Ecoshape, and funded by Natuurversterking Noordzee.

 Click here for more information about the research into reef sounds